Business Alerting: Reinventing Alerts in Grafana

 Business Alerting Panel

-- Title: Name your alert.
+- Title: Assign a name to your alert.

-- Schedule: Set frequency with CRON expressions.
+- Schedule: Define frequency using CRON expressions.

-- Action: Pick from pre-configured webhooks.
+- Action: Select from pre-configured webhooks.

-- Annotation: Opt out to skip annotation records.
+- Annotation: Optionally disable annotation records.

 Business Engine

-Our Alert Manager replacement:
+Our alternative to the Alert Manager offers:

-- Future-ready for AI-driven anomaly detection.
+- Future support for AI-driven anomaly detection.

-Connect via the Business Engine data source:
+Connect to it using the Business Engine data source:

 Webhooks Configuration